ironsheep/P2-vscode-extensions/TASKS-User-win.md

 Download the latest .zip file from [PNut/Spin2 Latest Version](https://forums.parallax.com/discussion/171196/.../p1?_ga=2.41234594.1818840425.1671330006-1649768518.1600891894) Forum thread into my **Downloads** folder.
 Unpack the .zip into its own folder.

 Propeller Tool installs into `C:\Program Files (x86)\Parallax Inc\Propeller Tool\`.
-So I just created a sibling directory: `C:\Program Files (x86)\Parallax Inc\PNut\` and copy all of the unpacked files into that directory.
+But we are going to install PNut along side our FlexSpin compiler.
+So I just created a sibling directory: `C:\Programs\Parallax Inc\PNut\` and copied all of the unpacked files into that directory.

 **NOTE:** _if you experience problems with the tasks running PNut it is generally that the .bat files are not identifying the PNut executable by the correct name.
 At each install check the content of `\PNut\pnut_shell.bat` and `\PNut\pnut_report.bat` and make sure the PNut versioned name is correct with what's in the folder.
 Occasionally Chip forgets to modify these .bat files before release._

 I right-mouse on the PNut\_{version}.exe file and select "**Pin to taskbar**".

 I then [add a new PATH element](#os-windows) using the windows settings app. to point to where your binaries ended up on your file system.
-In my case I added a path segment pointing to `C:\Program Files (x86)\Parallax Inc\PNut\`.
-Lastly, make sure to also create the new Environment Variable `PNutPath`.
+In my case I added a path segment pointing to `C:\Programs\Parallax Inc\PNut\`.
+Lastly, make sure to also create the new Environment Variable `PNutPath=C:\Programs\Parallax Inc\PNut`.
 Our task automated processes, in the future, will use this to determine where things are installed.

 #### Update PNut